raxoft/form_input/README.md

 The [input transform](#input-transform) is run as usual, and so are all the [validation methods](#errors-and-validation).

-Among other things this means that you can declare a parameter as integer using the `INTEGER_ARGS` macro, and pass in the value as either string or integer, and you end up with integer in both cases, which is pretty convenient.
+Among other things this means that you can declare a parameter as integer using the `INTEGER_ARGS` macro and pass in the value as either string or integer, and you end up with integer in both cases, which is pretty convenient.
+Of course, this works similarly for `FLOAT_ARGS` and `BOOL_ARGS`, too:

 ``` ruby
   class NumericInput < FormInput